awsdocs/amazon-kendra-developer-guide/doc_source/hiw-documents.md

 # Documents<a name="hiw-documents"></a>

 Amazon Kendra can index many types of documents\.
-You can also associate attributes with documents to provide information such as the source URI and the author of a document\.

 **Topics**
 + [Types of documents](index-document-types.md)